jamemanionda/ReFS_Detector/README.md

 <img src = "https://user-images.githubusercontent.com/50189201/217536651-adf1c8ef-c362-4fd5-a9ab-4d7cbc4b242f.jpg" width="50%" height="50%">

-1. Get the $Logfile from ReFS.(If you experiment detecting wiping tools, you should delete files with data wiping tools in ReFS, first)
+1. Get the $Logfile from ReFS.(If you experiment detecting wiping tools, you should delete files with data wiping tools in ReFS first)
 2. Use 'File pattern.py' for detecting file deletion and 'Directory pattern.py' for detecting directory deletion.
 3. Open the detector and upload $Logfile.
 4. Starting Analysis.